 “With product-led, you have no control.
 You may want them to go a certain path and they may choose not to.
 They’re going to make split-second decisions about your product and whether or not it's a fit for them based on their experiences, and you can't always control it a hundred percent.”

 “When you open up product-led growth, people use it differently, and you realize everyone used your products the expected way in the past because you taught them how to use it.
 You don't train people with PLG.
-I mean, you try to, through content and guided experiences and onboarding emails, but consumers are a lot like people who don't like asking for directions, right?
-They kind of just want to click around until they figure it out.
-When they started doing that, it was kind of like, Oh, crap!
-We need to make some changes.
+I mean, you try to, through content and guided experiences and onboarding emails, Most users prefer to explore the product independently rather than follow prescribed paths.
+They click through features until the interface makes sense to them.
+When users started exploring independently, we quickly identified gaps in our self-service experience that required immediate product changes.

 Use data to figure out your “magic numbers”